-Although the previous formulae are explicit, we are not able to get the large $z$ behavior analytically, and we have to \textit{resort to the indignity of numerical evaluations}, extracting the $w$'s and the $q$'s with their known probability distribution as shown in SI.
+Although the previous formulae are explicit, we cannot obtain the large-$z$ behavior analytically, and we must \textit{resort to the indignity of numerical evaluations}, extracting the $w$'s and $q$'s from their known probability distributions, as shown in the SI.
 We evaluate the function ${\cal D}(z)$ semi-analytically by generating random trees of spin-glass states.
 We follow here a strategy similar to the one recently used in Ref.~\cite{aguilar2024small} to study chaos in a small magnetic field.
 We use the Bolthausen-Sznitman construction \cite{bolthausen:98} to generate numerically a large number of random trees with $M$ leaves, compute the averages, and extrapolate to the limit $M\to\infty$.
 Interestingly, to make such a calculation, we only need as input the function $P(q)$, its primitive $x(q)$, or its inverse $q(x)$.
 The range of the values of the variable $x$ is $0\le x<x_M$, where $q(0)=0$ and $q(x_M)=q_\text{ EA}$.
 In the numerics, we will consider the very simple choice $q_\text{ EA}=0.4$, $\beta=1.5$, $x(q)=q/3$ (i.e., $q(x)=3x$, that is the form of the SK near $T_c$).

-Let us describe how the computation is performed in principle, and later, the techniques we have used to reduce the computational time.
+We first describe how the computation is performed in principle, and later, the techniques we used to reduce computational time.
 In Ref.~\cite{aguilar2024small}, it was shown how to generate random trees with $M$ leaves.
 The algorithm produces a list of the weight of the $M$ leaves and the corresponding $M(M-1)/2$ overlaps between pairs of leaves.
 It also provides the tree branching points that correspond to different clusters of states.
 These branching points are labeled by a real variable $x$ that is related to the value of the overlap between the states that belong to that cluster by the function $q(x)$.
 The variable $x$ ranges from $x=0$ at the root and $x=x_M$ at the leaves.
 In the following, we refer to nodes as both branching points and leaves (terminal nodes).